redis/docs/content/operate/rs/release-notes/rs-7-4-2-releases/rs-7-4-2-tba.md

 ### Enhancements

-- Added `region_name` field to back up in new S3 regions.
+- Added the `region_name` field in the REST API to import, export, and back up data in new AWS S3 regions.

 #### Redis module feature sets